 3. Keep your eye focused on one corner of the stack

 It's easier to line up the blocks if you focus on one corner at a time.
 Try to keep your eye on the same corner as you play.
 If you're right-handed, the upper left corner works the best because your fingers and hand aren't in the way.
-If you're left-handed, try the upper right corner instead.
+If you're left-handed, try the top right corner instead.

 4. Tap lightly

 Keep your taps light.
 There are a couple of reasons for this: one is that your finger will tire faster the harder you tap.
-The second reason is that the game might interpret a hard tap as a double tap and drop the next block before you're ready to place it.
+The second reason is that the game might interpret a hard tap as double tap and drop the next block before you're ready to place it.

 5. Accuracy counts for a lot